 Comparison of Treatments

 In addition to the selection criteria, the data show that THM is effective in reducing the risk of fractures.
-Here is a comparison of the different therapeutic agents:
+Here’s a comparison of the different therapeutic agents:

 Therapeutic Agent | Reduction of vertebral fractures | Reduction of non-vertebral fractures |